 Vietnam’s labor laws are detailed and often updated, covering everything from employment contracts and termination conditions to working hours, leave entitlements, and statutory benefits.
 For example, employment contracts must be in Vietnamese (even if an English translation is provided) to be legally valid, and statutory benefits such as social insurance contributions are strictly regulated.

 The regulatory landscape can also vary depending on employment types (e.g., definite-term vs. indefinite-term contracts) and is subject to interpretation by local authorities, making it challenging for companies unfamiliar with Vietnamese employment practices to stay compliant.
-Learn more on our Vietnam Hiring Guide.
+Learn more about our Talenthub services.

 English proficiency is steadily improving, especially among Vietnam’s younger, urban professionals.
 However, some industries and regions may still have limited English capabilities, which can lead to communication gaps if not carefully managed.